Exclusive: In turf war with Afghan Taliban, Islamic State loyalists gain ground

 Government officials and the U.S.-led training force question whether IS can gain a significant foothold in Afghanistan, given that direct links with the Middle East have not been proven and the Taliban remains dominant.

-However, IS loyalists in Nangarhar are described as organized and well funded.
+However, IS loyalists in Nangarhar are described as organised and well funded.

 Under the shade of a mud wall in a makeshift refugee camp in Surkh Dewal outside Jalalabad city, about 30 men recalled encounters with IS fighters.
 The areas they come from are considered too dangerous for journalists to visit.